apache/mynewt-documentation/docs/tutorials/blinky/blinky_STM32F303.rst

 ~~~~~~~~~~~~~~~~

 Create a new project to hold your work.
 For a deeper understanding, you
-can read about project creation in `Get Started -- Creating Your First
+can read about project creation in :doc:`Get Started -- Creating Your First
-Project <../get_started/project_create.html>`__ or just follow the
+Project <../../get_started/project_create>` or just follow the
 commands below.

 If you've already created a project from another tutorial, you can